Tschirnhausen bundles of covers of the projective line: All concave scrollar invariants (a positive proportion of the polytope ) are achieved

 \section{All concave scrollar invariants (a positive proportion of the polytope $\polytope_d$) are achieved}

 In this section, we prove Theorem~\ref{mainconstructionthm}.
 The degree of the cover is of course $d$, and the genus of $C$ is $\sum e_i - (d-1)$ (from \S \ref{s:early}).

-\point We spend the rest of \S \ref{s:positive} proving Theorem~\ref{mainconstructionthm}.
-We begin by fixing some terminology.
+\point We begin by fixing some terminology.
 Let $a$ be a nonnegative integer.
 Suppose $C \subset \F_a$ is a curve in class $dD + kF \in \Pic \F_a$, where the base $\proj^1$ has projective coordinates $s$ and $t$.
 Suppose $C$ has equation (informally speaking, in ``toric coordinates'') where $f_i \in \C[s,t]$ is homogeneous of degree $k+ia$.
 Here $y=0$ is the directrix of $\F_a$.
 The following theorem is the key input that gives us direct control of the scrollar invariants of $C$.

 \tpoint{Theorem} {\em With the notation as above, $\pi_* \oh_{C} \cong \oh_{\PP^1} \oplus \oh_{\PP^1}(-k-a) \oplus \oh_{\PP^1}(-k-2a) \oplus \dots \oplus \oh_{\PP^1}(-k-(d-1)a)$ with the following algebra structure.
 Let $E_0,\dots,E_{d-1}$ be the $d$ summands.
 For $i \leq j$, the multiplication map $E_i \otimes E_j \rightarrow E_k$ is given by: }